 Holy Stone F181 Quadcopter with Headless mode!

 It is the best drone if you are looking to get your feet wet in the quadcopter world owing to its affordability and ease of flying.
 With a flight time of almost 9 minutes and a range of 100 meters, it will make every inch of drone flying fantasy come true.
 Moreover, its ABC Plastic body helps the machine against bumps which is very good for new bees.
 You can shoot pictures with its efficient enough 720p camera.
-It doesn’t allow live streaming back to your smartphone but what else you can get at such a price.
+It doesn’t allow a live streaming connection to your smartphone but what else you can get at such a price.

 - Altitude Hold Mode